wotbrew/relic/README.md

 If you read the tarpit paper, you might find this [real estate example](https://github.com/wotbrew/relic/blob/master/dev/examples/real_estate.clj) informative.

+Another example demonstrating usage in the browser can be found in [cljidle](https://github.com/wotbrew/relic/blob/master/dev/examples/cljidle).

 For further reading, see the [docs](https://wotbrew.github.io/relic)

 ## Related work